Level/level-js/UPGRADING.md

 Due to the special meaning that `null` and `undefined` have in `abstract-leveldown` iterators and Node.js streams, values of this type are converted to empty strings prior to storage.

-:point_up: The structured clone algorithm can be slower than `JSON.stringify`, so don't to quick to eschew `encoding-down`.
+:point_up: The structured clone algorithm can be slower than `JSON.stringify`, so don't be too quick to eschew `encoding-down`.

 ### Support all key types of IndexedDB Second Edition